bargross/tiny-jarvis/README.md

 # Tiny-Jarvis: Building a Tiny LLM from Scratch in C# – Project Documentation

-This document provides a comprehensive overview of the **Tiny-Jarvis** project – a from‑scratch implementation of a small transformer‑based language model (LLM) written entirely in C#.
+This document provides a comprehensive overview of **Tiny-Jarvis** – a from‑scratch implementation of a small transformer‑based language model (LLM) written entirely in C#.
 The goal was to understand the fundamental components of LLMs, debug common training issues, and create a working miniature conversational model.
 The project includes custom autograd (`Value`), transformer blocks, attention, feed‑forward networks, character‑level tokenization, and training loops.
 Below is a detailed account of the architecture, hyperparameters, encountered bugs, fixes, performance optimisations, and future plans.

 ---